How To Change Careers When You Don’t Know What To Do!

 2) Work with a career coach/counsellor

-In addition or instead of taking a career assessment or personality test, you could work one-on-one with a career coach.
-Before you scoff at the idea, think about this.
+In addition to taking a career assessment or personality test, you could work one-on-one with a career coach.
+Before dismissing the idea, consider its potential benefits.

-Even the best golfers like Tiger Woods need an expert coach for continued improvement.
-Similarly, a career coach can help you improve your efficiency in searching for that perfect career change or job by providing expert advice on how to plan your career change.
+Even the best golfers, like Tiger Woods, need an expert coach for continued improvement.
+Similarly, a career coach can help you improve your efficiency in searching for that perfect career change or job by providing expert advice on planning your career change.

 When choosing the best career coach, make sure you choose one that is experienced and trained.
 Expect to pay anywhere from 100 to 500 dollars per session.
-Yes, it is pricey; however, when you think of the long-term ramifications- happiness in your future job vs staying in a position that you are not well suited for or one that makes you unhappy, it might be worth it for some individuals.
+Yes, it is pricey; however, when you think of the long-term ramifications- happiness in your future job vs staying in a position that makes you unhappy, it might be worth it for some individuals.

 3) Research your potential jobs